photoprism/photoprism/setup/pkg/linux/README.md

 Global config defaults, including the config and storage paths to use, can optionally be [set with a `defaults.yml` file](https://dl.photoprism.app/pkg/linux/defaults.yml) in the `/etc/photoprism` directory (requires root privileges).
 A custom filename for loading the defaults can be specified with the `PHOTOPRISM_DEFAULTS_YAML` environment variable or the `--defaults-yaml` command flag.

-Since you only need to add the values for which you want to have a custom default, a `defaults.yml` file does not need to contain all available options and can thus be kept to a minimum, e.g.:
+A `defaults.yml` file affects all users and should only contain values for options for which you want to set a global default, e.g.:

 ```yaml
 ConfigPath: "~/.config/photoprism"